MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 ### 2. [Process capacity (or legacy Unattended RPA capacity) utilization](capacity-utilization-process.md)

-The Process capacity (or legacy Unattended RPA capacity) is needed to run desktop flows in unattended mode.
+The Process (or legacy Unattended RPA) capacity is needed to run desktop flows in unattended mode.
 Every capacity allocated to a machine allows it to carry out an additional unattended desktop flow run concurrently.

 <br/><br/>